 Create an iOS app

-This tutorial shows how to add Azure Mobile Apps, a cloud backend service, to an iOS app.
-We'll first create a new mobile backend.
-Then, we'll use a simple Todo list iOS app to store data in Azure.
+This tutorial shows how to add Azure App Service Mobile Apps, a cloud backend service, to an iOS app.
+The first step is to create a new mobile backend on Azure.
+Then, download a simple Todo list iOS sample app that stores data in Azure.

 To complete this tutorial, you need a Mac and an Azure account

 Step I: Create a new Azure mobile app backend